aajanki/yle-dl/OS-install-instructions.md

 ### PHP

-PHP is needed only for live TV and a small subset of streams.
+PHP is needed only for few rare streams.
+Most likely you can skip installing PHP.

 Download the latest PHP 7.x.y binary (VC15 x64 Non Thread Safe) from https://windows.php.net/download/ and install it in `C:\somepath\php`.